William Taylor (Scottish minister): Ministry

 It was a lucrative position, under the Patronage of the Crown, bringing him £400 per year, along with other perquisites, including a glebe.
 The Duke was, among many things, Chancellor of the University of Glasgow and Taylor strove for some time to get an appointment there.
-He mixed with the Professors in the College Literary SocietyScottish Thought and Letters in the Eighteenth Century and was popular with them.
+He mixed with the Professors in the College Literary Society and was popular with them.
 On 17 February 1783, the university awarded him the degree of Doctor of Divinity, often a preliminary to an academic appointment, though formally in honour of his position as Minister of the High Kirk.
 However, he was never made a professor and in 1785, when Principal Davidson died, he was passed over in his efforts to succeed him, though he was the choice of the Professors, despite him not having any academic post.